Join other trail-blazing young adults in getting monthly career & financial tips, written by those who have succeeded before.

 We're all in a habit of the queuing for the latest food fad.
 And when you're finally at the counter after an hour of waiting in line, you're hungry!
 So it's then tempting to make the most out of your time and buy more than what you're capable of eating.

 But think about how many Japanese cheese tarts you can actually cram into your stomach.
-Then just buy what you need — not the whole box!
+Then just buy what you need, not the whole box!

 Share Your Passwords

-In the same vein that carpooling reduces taxi fares, sharing a Netflix, Premium Spotify or HBO Go subscription with your best friends can help you lower entertainment costs.
+In the same vein that carpooling reduces taxi fares, sharing Netflix, Spotify Premium or HBO Go subscription with your best friends can help you lower entertainment costs.
 Oh, and if you're buying something on Amazon, check if any of your friends has free shipping from an Amazon Prime.
 Sharing is caring, so do the same for them!